 You have shared some beautiful images.....take it all in ...and come back safe!

 I love the color combination — it reminds me of spumoni!

 Ooooh Lynne, I'm looking forward to this.
 There are at least three places in Potsdam on my wish list.
 Never got there yet.

 spumoni! i love it! and i love that they gilt the window sashes on this. fantastiche!

 Yes the Chinesische Haus at Potsdam is such a wonderfully complete chinoiserie environment, inside and out.
 And the murals inside are extraordinary, too - no doubt you will be showing more images shortly.I just read your article about chinoiserie at Artisphere Online (http://bit.ly/fQhuGX) and I so agree with your comment that every era has created its own version of chinoiserie.
 I think one of the most fascinating things about this style is what it tells us about ourselves (and about seventeenth- and eighteenth- and nineteenth-century Europe and America).

 Emile, thanks for stopping by...
 I adore your blog.
 I wish I could have got inside this pavilion, it seems every time I visit it is winter and the thing is closed until April. what torture!
 When will I learn to check opening dates before planning travel?
 I did get a great Chinoiserie fix at Charlottenburg so I feel a little better.

-Thanks for visiting.
+Thanks ever so for visiting this blog.
 Please join the conversation!